aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-link-annotation/_index.md

 type: docs
 weight: 20
 url: /net/add-link-annotation/
+describes: Aspose.PDF for .NET allows you to add, get, and delete link annotation from your PDF document.
 ---

 A [Link Annotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/linkannotation) is a hypertext link that leads to a destination elsewhere in the document or to an action to be performed.